-- Ireland's marine environment is particularly biodiverse and is among Europe's richest for cetaceans.
-Whilst the aquatic systems and wetlands within Ireland support internationally significant populations of birds, fish and invertebrates, Ireland also contains a wealth of freshwater habitats with stocks of game and course fish. - Ireland has a high proportion of Europe's remaining peatlands, as peat soils cover a large area of the land surface in Ireland (20.6%).
+- Ireland has a high proportion of Europe's remaining peatlands, as peat soils cover a large area of the land surface in Ireland (20.6%).
 To date, 75 raised bogs, mainly in the midlands, are designated as Natural Heritage Areas (NHAs) covering approximately 23,000 ha.
 In addition, 73 blanket bogs are designated as NHAs, covering approximately 37,000 ha. - Approximately 57% of the Habitat Directive-listed species in Ireland are in favourable condition and while 72% demonstrate stable or improving trends (Department of Culture, Heritage and the Gaeltacht (DCHG), 2019). - The recent Countryside Bird Survey (CBS) identified that over an 18-year period, population trend analyses indicate that 47% of species are increasing and 27% of species are stable (Lewis, L. et al., 2019).
-In terms of seabirds, over a 16-year period, 85% of assessed species were increasing in numbers (Cummins, S. et al., 2019). - Ireland's biodiversity has a key role in providing ecosystems services and Ireland's ecosystems have recently been mapped as part of a first step towards framework for a National Ecosystem Assessment (Parker, N. et. al, 2016).
+In terms of seabirds, over a 16-year period, 85% of assessed species were increasing in numbers (Cummins, S. et al., 2019). - Ireland's biodiversity has a key role in providing ecosystems services and Ireland's ecosystems have recently been mapped as part of a first step towards framework for a National Ecosystem Assessment (Parker, N. et. al, 2016). - Under the OSPAR Convention to Protect the Marine Environment of the Northeast Atlantic, Ireland has also committed to establishing Marine Protected Areas (MPA) to protect biodiversity: nineteen of its SACs are MPAs for marine habitats (NPWS, 2020).

-- The conservation status of 85% of EU protected habitats in Ireland is unfavourable, while 46% are demonstrating ongoing declines in conservation status (Biodiversity Working Group, 2020). - Agriculture has been identified as a key contributor to the declines in conservation status, with over 70% of habitats being impacted by agricultural practices (DCHG, 2019). - Coastal and marine biodiversity is coming under pressure from human activities, through direct physical disturbance, habitat degradation and by-catch of marine mammals (DCHG, 2017). - Peatlands in Ireland are under threat due to habitat change, exploitation invasive alien species, nutrient pollution and climate change (An Taisce, 2020). - Based on the Article 17 report, of the Habitats Directive-listed species in Ireland, 30% are in unfavourable condition and 15% demonstrate trend of ongoing decline (DCHG, 2019). - The Red List assessments have shown that just over 14% of the taxa were assessed as under threat of extinction (DCHG, 2017). - The CBS identified that over an 18-year period, population trend analyses indicate that approximately 26% of species are in decline (Lewis, L. et al., 2019). - In terms of seabirds, over a 32-year period, 21% of species have decreased in numbers (Cummins, S. et al., 2019). - The number of the Birds of Conservation Concern on the Red and Amber lists has increased in the latest assessment compared to the previous assessment.
+- The conservation status of 85% of EU protected habitats in Ireland is unfavourable, while 46% are demonstrating ongoing declines in conservation status (Biodiversity Working Group, 2020). - Agriculture has been identified as a key contributor to the declines in conservation status, with over 70% of habitats being impacted by agricultural practices (DCHG, 2019). - Marine biodiversity loss and ecosystem degradation are of critical concern due to increasing human driven pressures such as over-exploitation, habitat loss, pollution, and climate change (Marine Protected Area Advisory Group, 2020). - Currently protection in marine areas beyond 12 nautical miles is limited to measures taken under the EU Birds and Habitats Directives, and the OSPAR Convention; many habitats and species which may be locally, nationally or internationally important, cannot be afforded the necessary protection (Marine Protected Area Advisory Group, 2020). - Peatlands in Ireland are under threat due to habitat change, exploitation invasive alien species, nutrient pollution and climate change (An Taisce, 2020). - Based on the Article 17 report, of the Habitats Directive-listed species in Ireland, 30% are in unfavourable condition and 15% demonstrate trend of ongoing decline (DCHG, 2019). - The Red List assessments have shown that just over 14% of the taxa were assessed as under threat of extinction (DCHG, 2017). - The CBS identified that over an 18-year period, population trend analyses indicate that approximately 26% of species are in decline (Lewis, L. et al., 2019).

+- In terms of seabirds, over a 32-year period, 21% of species have decreased in numbers (Cummins, S. et al., 2019). - The number of the Birds of Conservation Concern on the Red and Amber lists has increased in the latest assessment compared to the previous assessment.